 In Soil Medium

-- Then, place the offset and fill up the rest space with the soil.
+- Then, place the offset and fill the rest of the space with soil.

 - Afterward, water the plant through and leave it in a bright, diffused light.